isamplesorg/metadata/linkmlExperiment/README.md

 This folder contains files related to an experiment with linkML (https://github.com/linkml/)

-steps.pptx documented the process of the experiment.
+steps.pptx documents the process of the experiment.

 Slide 1 shows an overview of the data flow of the iSamples project as of Jan 1, 2022.
 The experiment is about the shaded part.